Walt Stack

 Walt Stack (September 28, 1908 – January 19, 1995) was a hod carrier by trade and an icon of the San Francisco, California running community.
 Stack ran approximately 62,000 mi in his lifetime.
 Even in his 70s and 80s, Stack ran many more marathons and 50 mi ultramarathons than all but a few of his running peers.
 Stack was featured in Nike's first "Just Do It" advertisement that debuted on July 1, 1988, when he was still running at 80 years of age.

+Early life

+Walter stack was born in 1908 and grew up in poverty.
+As a teenager, he lied about his age to join the US Army.
+After being discharged in 1926, Stack began sailing from Baltimore, Maryland, and became radicalized.
+He was a member of the Industrial Workers of the World from 1927-1931.

+Communist Party

+Stack joined the Communist Party and Marine Workers Industrial Union in the early 1930's.
+To avoid serving a prison sentence for his actions during a strike, Stack fled from Baltimore to Seattle and arrived at the end of the 1934 West Coast Waterfront Strike.
+He moved to San Francisco after a beef related to redbaiting and continued going to sea, working as a marine firefighter.
+When the Communist Party began to abandon dual unionism, he joined the Marine Firemen's Union.
+Stack was an open communist and a top recruiter for the Communist Party in California.
+In the 1950's during the Korean War, he was screened by the Coast Guard and was unable to continue sailing.
+He later found work in construction.

 Dolphin South End Running Club

 In the 1960s, Stack was a member of San Francisco's Dolphin Club.
 Circa 1965/1966, Stack invited members of the South End Rowing Club to meet with him and another Dolphin Club member regarding the formation of a running club that would include women and children for the first time.
 This club would become known as the Dolphin South End Running Club (DSE), San Francisco's oldest running club and among the oldest in the United States.

 In his role as club sage, Stack exhorted his flock to "Start slow... and taper off."
 The message conveyed both his wisdom and a sense of enthusiasm for middle and back of the pack fun runners, and the slogan has been emblazoned on all the club's jerseys ever since.

 At the DSE races, which have taken place nearly every weekend in and around San Francisco since the 1970s, Walt was usually the master of ceremonies and presenter of ribbons to the top finishers.
 Stack organized the first Double Dipsea race in 1970, and it is today officially named the "Walt Stack Double Dipsea".